 The preliminary oral examination and the final doctoral defense are addressed elsewhere in this document.
 The purpose of the interim meeting is to provide an opportunity for the student to obtain direct consultation with the entire committee prior to completion of the doctoral research process and the dissertation.
 Issues to be addressed in the interim meeting include reaching consensus on the scope, completeness, and time line of the dissertation, clarifying outstanding issues of analysis and interpretation, and to set up a dissertation close-out schedule.
 At that time, the Chair of the doctoral committee also asks each committee member to identify any concerns regarding the status of the doctoral research.
-With input from the full committee, the Chair prepares a listing of the items the student needs to address prior to the final defense.
+Following this meeting a brief summary of the decisions and recommendations is distributed by the student and the committee chair to the full committee and a "Documentation of Interim Doctoral Committee Meeting and Dissertation Close-out Schedule" is submitted by student to the Student Services Office.
+A final defense may not be scheduled without a prior interim meeting of the committee.